Wonder0xWeird/bitcoin-payment-system/README.md

 ### 1. Wallet Generation
 - The application automatically generates a new HD wallet when you first visit
-- Each wallet includes a unique Bitcoin testnet address
+- Each wallet includes a unique Bitcoin testnet4 address
 - Click "New Wallet" to generate a fresh wallet at any time

 ### 2. Create Payment Request